celestiaorg/docs/developers/blobstream.md

-An implementation of Blobstream, by [Succinct](https://docs.succinct.xyz/), called [Blobstream X](https://github.com/succinctlabs/blobstreamx), is out and will be used in our canonical deployments.
-This implementation proves the validity of Celestia block headers on a target EVM chain using zero-knowledge proofs, which allow inheriting all the security guarantees of Celestia.
+An implementation of Blobstream, by [Succinct](https://docs.succinct.xyz/), called [Blobstream X](https://github.com/succinctlabs/blobstreamx), is out and will be used in the canonical deployments.
+This implementation proves the validity of Celestia block headers on a target EVM chain using zero-knowledge (ZK) proofs, which allow inheriting all the security guarantees of Celestia.